jeff-dotson/byu-sentiment-webtools/README.md

     # make a new mongo.ini file to load the extension
     cd /etc/php.d
     sudo vi mongo.ini
-    add the following text to this file --> extension=mongo.so
+    #add the following text to this file --> extension=mongo.so

+    # restart apache
+    sudo /etc/init.d/httpd restart